coveo/source.coveo.com/_posts/2017-12-01-testing-custom-component.md

     // Remove this after you have validated that tests from this file are run. it('should work', () => {
-        // 🙏 very hard that this does not fail. expect(true).toBe(true);
+        // Run fast if this test fails. expect(true).toBe(true);
     });
 });